jchidley/mkdocs-material-test/docs/Apple/2021-06-06-python-apple.md

 [pyenv](https://github.com/pyenv/pyenv#basic-github-checkout)

-Use `pyenv` to setup python seperately from the system's python and create virtual python instances that automatically start when you `cd` to specific directories.
+Use `pyenv` to setup python separately from the system's python and create virtual python instances that automatically start when you `cd` to specific directories.

 ### Virtual environments

-Use conda (Mamba) seperately from venv.
+Use conda (Mamba) separately from venv.
 Conda is a generalised package manager, venv is for python only.

 [A Guide to Python’s Virtual Environments](https://towardsdatascience.com/virtual-environments-104c62d48c54) [The definitive guide to Python virtual environments with conda](https://en.whiteboxml.com/blog/the-definitive-guide-to-python-virtual-environments-with-conda)